 4. Installing Maven on Mac OS X

-Extract the archive to your desired location.
+Then we extract the archive to our desired location.

 4.1.
 Adding Maven to the Environment Path

-Remove the tar.gz archive:
+Second, we need to remove the tar.gz archive:

 chown -R root:wheel Downloads/apache-maven*